animepug2002/animepug2002/README.md

 - 👋 Hi, I’m @animepug2002
-- 👀 I’m interested in coding and animals
+- 👀 I’m interested in coding, history, and videogames
-- 🌱 I’m currently in college.
+- 🌱 I’m currently in college for BAAS in History.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me is by my instagram, @animegirlpug
+-📘 I mostly use this as an archive from my participation in a GWC event in 2019.

 <!---
 animepug2002/animepug2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.